 Don’t get me wrong, I still love my beloved lombax but this last game felt very rushed.
 Games always have bugs.
 I’ve yet to encounter a single game that didn’t have at least one bug in it.
 It is just a fact of life.
 That said, one that prevents the game from continuing is pretty big.

 The Pup got to see my frustration first hand as I was yelling at the TV and very upset over such a stupid mistake.
-Unfortunately, he didn’t appreciate my slightly misdirected angst when I snapped at one of his recommended workarounds.
-Fear not, I made amends.
 And I was upset because it is one of my favorite games.
 I only bought the PS3 for R&C and GOW.
 Had those two games gone to Xbox, I’d never have picked up the PS3.

 Anyway, I finished the game, even crippled as it was.
 It sort of rights itself in challenge mode but even then it’s still slightly not right.
 I plan on leaving feedback on the developer site.
 I know they’ll make another.
 I’d rather a game be delayed vs being full of bugs.